MOCK TEST - 5 - Verbal Ability & Reading Comprehension (VARC Section)

 Options:

-National Plan of Action for women.
+Option (a): National Plan of Action for women.

 Option (b): Women's Reservation Bill.